dl-solarity/graph-lib/README.md

 # Graph Modules by Distributed Lab

-This repository contains utility modules for implementting subgraphs for [The Graph protocol](https://thegraph.com/en/).
+This repository contains utility modules for implementing subgraphs for [The Graph protocol](https://thegraph.com/en/).
 The modules can be imported and used to help develop extended subgraphs logic for numerous tasks.

 _The project is in the early stage of development and many new modules will be added soon.
 Here is what is available right now:_

-- ArrayHelper module to ease work with arrays
+- array-helper module to ease work with arrays
+- hash-table module to bound two arrays (like key-value struct) efficiently
+- history-searcher module to search previous history entity with id pattern `idBase + blockNumber`
+- type-utils module to easily determine if a given value is an instance of `ByteArray`, `Bytes`, or `Address`

 ## Overview